Can you believe you can get paid to listen to music? It’s like earning money even in your leisure time!

-10 Companies That Pay You to Listen to Music
+14 Companies That Pay You to Listen to Music

-(Well, with the exception of #1 on this list who will pay you to do exactly that) but for the true musicophile, there are quite a few options below that will have you listening to music and earning money at the same time.
+(Well, with the exception of #1 on this list who will pay you to do exactly that…) but for the true musicophile, there are quite a few options below that will have you listening to music and earning money at the same time.